 Do not ever underestimate your power.

-I found mine this summer.
+I found my power this summer.
 I discovered strengths I never knew I had.
 I lost my fear.
 I did all the things.

-It’s getting to the top of that mountain and looking back at the blood, sweat, and tears you dropped like bread crumbs while stumbling your way through rocks and muck.
+And for others, it’s incredibly liberating.
+It’s getting to the top of that mountain and looking back at the blood, sweat, and tears you dropped like bread crumbs while stumbling your way through rocks and muck just to realize you’re still standing.

 It’s drinking peach bellinis at 11 AM watching sailboats slide through the finger lakes; when the server sits you at the end of the dock cause she knows you like that, guh.